omigroup/gltf-extensions/extensions/2.0/OMI_environment_sky/README.md

 #### Type

 The `"type"` property is a string enum that defines the type of sky.
 It is required and has no default value.
-The possible values are `"panorama"`, `"physical"`, and `"gradient"`.
+The possible values are `"gradient"`, `"panorama"`, `"physical"`, and `"plain"`.

 Here is a comparison of the types of sky in `OMI_environment_sky` and the corresponding sky types in various engines: